Final Project: FAQ

 Recall how

-works: it converts the image coordinates (which is an int between 0 and the dimension) to the domain space (-1,1).
-For String, you'll want to do the opposite: convert from the domain space to image space. - How should
+Evaluatorworks: it converts the image coordinates (which is an int between 0 and the dimension) to the domain space (-1,1).
+For the String expression, you'll want to do the opposite: convert from the domain space to image space. - How should

 First, refer to the examples for